Why Is My Puppy Or Kitten A Runt?

 So preventing this problem is a much more successful option.
 It requires blood typing all breeding cats in the cattery and never mating a B-type female to an A or AB-type tomcat.
 If you insist on doing so, the kittens need to be foster raised by an A mother, for the first 24–48 hours of life.
 Some breeders just deny the kittens nursing privileges on their birth mother for 24 hours and bottle-feed formula.
 I do not recommend doing that because colostrum has important health-protective functions.

-There are other rare inherited genetic defects that, on first glance, might be mistaken for neonatal isoerythrolysis (although they generally occur considerably later in life than NI). (read here, here & here)
+There are other rare inherited genetic defects that, at first glance, might be mistaken for neonatal isoerythrolysis (although they generally occur considerably later in life than NI). (read here, here & here)

 The kitten and puppy problems I discussed up until now often improve as time goes by or when the specific mother-related problem is corrected through bottle-feeding or other means.
 The rest of the problems that can cause a runt are defects that do not heal themselves.
 Some of these health issues veterinarians can cure, some they can help significantly, some slightly and some not at all.